fbpx skip to Main Content

 Program Overview

-Tanzania brings students the essence of Africa!
-With a site bearing global landmarks and natural resources, such as Lake Victoria, Mount Kilimanjaro, Zanzibar Islands, and the Serengeti, the KIIS Tanzania program focuses on public health to offer both instructional learning and practicum experiences.
-Students from public health related majors such as nursing, medicine, health administration, social work, public health, environmental/occupational health, etc., will learn about the health system of Tanzania, people, culture, and public health issues facing the sub-Saharan Africa region.
-Courses include a practicum that provides rich hands-on and observational experiences in settings such as hospitals, HIV clinics, community settings, and orphanage homes.
-The program is based in the city of Dar es Salaam; it includes excursions to Lake Victoria, the Serengeti for a day-long safari, and the famous Islands of Zanzibar.
+Tanzania program brings to the student the essence of Africa!
+Located in a country bearing world-famous landmarks and natural wonders, such as Lake Victoria, Mount Kilimanjaro, Zanzibar Islands, and the Serengeti, KIIS Tanzania program focuses on public health and related disciplines to offer the student both instructional learning and practicum experiences.
+Students from majors such as nursing, medicine, premed, biology, health administration, social work, public health, environmental/occupational health, etc., will learn about the health system of Tanzania, people, and culture in addition to exploring public health issues typically facing the sub-Saharan region of Africa.
+Each year, courses include a global health practicum that provides rich field learning experiences and cultural interactions in settings such as community and private hospitals, HIV clinics, community settings, and orphanage homes.
+The program is based in the city of Dar es Salaam, and it includes excursions to the Lake Victoria region, Serengeti for a day-long safari, and Islands of Zanzibar.
+On this program, the student will learn, experience, and internalize what it means to live and belong to a global community.

 Note: Studying abroad likely is more physically strenuous than you are used to at home.
 KIIS study abroad programs typically involve approx. 5-10 miles of walking (approx. 10,000-20,000 steps) or the like in a day, including the possibility of walking, hiking, and climbing stairs in heat and humidity, over elevations at higher altitudes, and over rocky terrain.
 See Health & Wellness for more information.